2019 Victorian First Peoples' Assembly election

-An election to elect representatives to the First Peoples' Assembly in the Australian state of Victoria occurred in 2019.
-The election filled seats to the body which was charged with the responsibility of preparing for negotiations with the Government of Victoria about a treaty with the state's Aboriginal population.
+The 2019 Victorian First Peoples' Assembly election was held between 16 September to 20 October 2019 to elect 21 members to the First Peoples' Assembly in the Australian state of Victoria.
+The election filled seats to the body, which was charged with the responsibility of preparing for negotiations with the Victorian Government about a treaty with the state's Aboriginal population.

-The voting period was 16 September to 20 October 2019.
 Only Aboriginal and Torres Strait Islander people living in Victoria and at least 16 years of age were eligible to vote in the election.
 However, only 7% of the eligible voters turned out to vote.

 Background

 In June 2018 the Victorian Parliament passed legislation to create a framework for negotiating a treaty with Aboriginal people.
 The legislation was supported by the Labor Government and the Greens, though not by the two opposition parties, the Liberal and National parties.
 The legislation included provisions to create an Aboriginal representative body and its implementation was overseen by the Victorian Treaty Advancement Commission chaired by Jill Gallagher.
 The lead-up to the vote was not without controversy, as it occurred amidst the Andrews Labor Government's planned duplication of the Western Highway near Ararat.
 The duplication plans included a proposal to disrupt a cultural site with trees sacred to Aboriginal people in the area.
 A protest on the steps of Parliament House included protesters with signs saying "no trees, no treaty".